cloud-infra-engineer/Hybrid-Identity-On-Prem-AD-Entra-ID-Integration-Lab/README.md

 **Verification:** Confirmed the before/after behaviour directly: attempting a password reset while writeback was disabled failed with an authorisation error, consistent with the intended restriction.
 Once writeback was enabled, the same reset action succeeded, confirming the feature was correctly configured and functioning.

+## Pass-Through Authentication (PTA)

+**Business case:** Some organisations — particularly those in regulated industries or with strict data control requirements — have policies stating that credential data, even in hashed form, must never leave their own network.
+Pass-Through Authentication solves this: when a user signs in to a cloud app, the request is passed back to a lightweight agent on-premises, which validates the password directly against on-premises Active Directory in real time and returns a simple valid/invalid response — the password is never synced to or stored in the cloud at all.

+**Operational risk — dependency and lockout:** Despite PTA's stronger data control, most organisations still choose PHS instead, because of a significant operational trade-off: if something goes wrong with the PTA agent, on-premises connectivity, or the Global Admin account used to configure it, authentication can fail across both environments simultaneously, with no built-in break-glass recovery process — resolving this may require raising a case with Microsoft support rather than fixing it directly.

+**Switching sign-in methods is itself a risk point:** Microsoft's own documentation notes that changing away from PTA to another sign-in method disables PTA entirely and uninstalls the authentication agent — organisations are advised to have a backup authentication agent already running before making this change, to avoid breaking sign-in during the transition.

+**What was built:** Configured PTA through the Entra Connect configuration wizard, under sign-in method, selecting Pass-Through Authentication — which automatically disables Password Hash Synchronization, since only one sign-in method can be active at a time.

+## Password Policy Alignment — A Hybrid Governance Consideration

+**Business case:** In a hybrid environment with writeback enabled, a password reset is checked against two separate policy engines in sequence — Entra ID's cloud policy first, then on-premises AD's policy — regardless of whether PHS or PTA is the sign-in method in use.
+If these two policies aren't deliberately kept in alignment (same minimum length, complexity requirements, etc.), the organisation ends up with genuinely inconsistent password rules depending on which system is asked.
+This is a real audit and governance risk — an auditor asking "what is your password policy" deserves a single, consistent answer, not "it depends which system you check."

+**Why this isn't automatic:** Entra ID and on-premises AD are two separate products with independently-built policy engines — on-prem AD's policy model predates Entra ID by decades, and hybrid identity connects two systems that were never designed as one unified whole.
+Alignment has to be a deliberate configuration choice, not something that happens by default.

+**A limitation worth noting:** the two policies can be aligned but never made fully identical — Entra ID always applies some cloud-specific protections (such as the global banned password list) that aren't configurable to match on-prem's specific rules, layering additional protection on top of an aligned baseline rather than replacing it.

+**Takeaway:** good hybrid identity governance means treating password policy as a single, deliberately-aligned standard across both environments — not two independently-drifting policies that happen to coexist.

 ## Troubleshooting & Problems I Hit

 **Issue: Reader roles assigned but user had no access**